psantalla/ze-assessment/README.md

 # Web Developer Assessment – Zero Eight

 ## Objective
-Convert the provided Figma design into a functional web section.
+Implement the provided Figma design as a functional and responsive web section.

 ## Instructions
 1. Complete the HTML file and link the necessary styles.